Once upon a time

 Gingerbread

-Harry is clever.
-He is young, but has the wisdom of ages.
+Harry is young, but has the wisdom of ages.
 He can sense a jackal.
 After all, he has shared a home with a troll.
 They are not so different.
 The bitch jackal, he knows, is a ragged knife, a black hole, a demon.
 The other, the dog jackal, just runs with the pack.